-- Under [Wi-Fi settings] of [1: Wireless communication settings], if [Wi-Fi] set to [Enable], image transfer with an Eye-Fi card will not be possible. - Even if [Eye-Fi trans.] is set to [Disable], it may still transmit a signal.
+- Under [Wi-Fi settings] of [¥1: Wireless communication settings], if [Wi-Fi] set to [Enable], image transfer with an Eye-Fi card will not be possible. - information.
+Turn the camera's power switch off and on again. - Even if [Eye-Fi trans.] is set to [Disable], it may still transmit a signal.
 In hospitals, on airplanes, and in other places where wireless transmissions are prohibited, remove the Eye-Fi card from the camera beforehand. - If the image transfer does not function, check the Eye-Fi card and computer settings.
-For details, see the card's Instruction Manual. - Depending on the wireless LAN's connection conditions, the image transfer may take longer or it may be interrupted. - Because of the communication function, the Eye-Fi card may become hot. - The camera's battery power will be consumed faster. - During the image transfer, auto power off will not take effect. - If you insert a wireless LAN card other than an Eye-Fi card, [Ý1: Eye-Fi settings] will not appear.
-Also, the transmission status icon <? > will not appear.
+For details, see the card's Instruction Manual. - Depending on the wireless LAN's connection conditions, the image transfer may take longer or it may be interrupted. - Because of the communication function, the Eye-Fi card may become hot. - The camera's battery power will be consumed faster. - During the image transfer, auto power off will not take effect. - If you insert a wireless LAN card other than an Eye-Fi card, [¥1: Eye-Fi settings] will not appear.
+Also, the transmission status icon <>> will not appear.

-Function Availability Table by Shooting Mode
+Function Availability Table by Shooting Mode =

-Still Photo Shooting $(\underline{A}^+, \underline{C}, Creative Zone)$
+Still Photo Shooting ( , CA, Creative Zone)